suryapilla/Object-Tracking/README.md

 python testMain.py
 ```

-7. This if for testing data where VICON data is not available, the flow is similar to the main.py
+7. This is for testing data where VICON data is not available, the flow is similar to the main.py

-	1 >>> Object tracking part
+	- Object tracking part

-	2 >>> Plotting the roll, pitch and yaw for Unoptimized and Optimized data
+	- Plotting the roll, pitch and yaw for Unoptimized and Optimized data

-	3 >>> Panorama generation
+	- Panorama generation